Math Humor

 Question: How many mathematicians does it take to screw in a light bulb?

-Answer: In earlier work, Wiener[1] has shown that one mathematician can change a light bulb.
+Answer: In his earlier work, Wiener[1] has shown that one mathematician can change a light bulb.

 * * *